bablr-lang/bablr-vm/README.md

 // Use source text and locations to recursively tokenize rebuildAllTokens(ast, { sourceText });

+// Modify the AST however you like here.

 assert(print(ast) === sourceText); // It is!
 Yay!

 console.log(JSON.stringify(ast, undefined, 2));